How much does it cost to publish a book realistically?

-Warning: if you’re looking for the lowest cost to self-publish a book, this guide probably isn’t for you.
+Warning: if you’re looking for the cheapest way to publish a book, this guide probably isn’t for you.

-This guide takes a realistic look at how much it costs to publish a book.
+This guide takes a realistic look at publishing costs.

 But not just any book – you want to know how much it costs to publish a book that’s super high quality, that attracts readers, and doesn’t scream amateur.